Categories

 I was a help to them all, and they were a blessing to me.

-9. In Asia, I went searching for a good girl
+11. I went searching for a good girl in Asia!

-After all, Jesus told us: “Search, and you will find” (Matthew 7:7)
+After all, Jesus did tell us: “Search, and you will find” (Matthew 7:7)

-I then took a train to a forgotten village: I had been given the address of a “missionary” who lived in the middle of the Indian continent, in the jungle so to speak, and I was hoping that he would be able to point to me the right girl.
+I then took a train to a forgotten village: I had been given the address of a “missionary” who lived in the middle of the Indian continent, in the jungle, and I was hoping that he would be able to point to me the right girl.

 As soon as I arrived there, however, I realized that God had sent me there not to be helped but to help:

-Pastor Hariem, a local Muslim man converted to Christianity, lived with his mother, his wife and two daughters in poverty, indebted and miserable.
-His congregation consisted of some old people and young children…
+Pastor Hariem, a local Muslim man converted to Christianity, lived with his mother, his wife and two daughters in utter poverty, indebted and miserable.
+His congregation consisted of some old people.

 I stayed two weeks with them, and felt urged to help them out financially.